moq-wg/moq-transport/draft-ietf-moq-transport.md

 * SubscribeID: Subscription Identifer from the incoming subscription request for which this message is the response.

-* Full Track Name Alias: Session specific identifier that is used as an alias for the Full Track Name in the `Full Track Name Alias` field of the OBJECT ({{message-object}}) message headers of the requested track. `Full Track Name Alias` is generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.
+* Track Alias: Session specific identifier that is used as an alias for the Full Track Name in the `Track Alias` field of the OBJECT ({{message-object}}) message headers of the requested track. `Track Alias` is generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active